 Born: March 9, 1936

-Doctor of Education (UK); Hon.
-D.Litt (Lancaster)
+Doctor of Education (United Kingdom); Hon.
+Diploma in Literature (Lancaster)

 Was so much inspired by the Autobiography of Mahatma Gandhi that he gave up his Jain monk life and went to live in a Gandhi Ashram in Bodh Gaya established by Vinoba Bhave.
 He became a living example of both spirituality and social work.